Avient Aviation Flight 324: Aircraft

 The aircraft was acquired from San Francisco-based Pegasus Aviation, an aircraft lessor.
 Delivered in 1990, this MD-11 was the first owned by Pegasus to be leased to Korean Airlines as a passenger airliner and then converted to a freighter in 1995, with the registration HL7372.
 On 9 January 2002, the plane had suffered a minor incident where its tail hit the ground during loading in Sydney Airport.
 The plane was returned to Pegasus in 2004.
 From 2005 to 2009 it was leased to Varig Logística of Brazil.
 It was the sistership of HL7373, the MD-11F which crashed in Shanghai Hongqiao International Airport due to pilot error when operating Korean Air Cargo Flight 6316 in 1999.

+Avient Aviation took delivery of Z-BAV on 20 November 2009, eight days before the crash.

+Incident

+As the aircraft rotated for departure, the tail struck the ground, and the aircraft then overshot the end of the runway, crashed and landed on top of a warehouse near the runway.
+The plane was written off.